jsowndharya/PDFtoCSV/README.md

+PDF to CSV Conversion Script
-This script reads a specific page from a PDF file and converts the second table on that page into a CSV file.
-It uses the tabula library in Python to handle the PDF parsing and conversion.
+This script uses the tabula-py library to extract tables from a specified page of a PDF file and convert them into a CSV file.

 Prerequisites
-Make sure you have tabula-py installed.
+Ensure you have tabula-py installed.
 You can install it using pip:

 pip install tabula-py

 Usage
-Modify Paths: Ensure the paths to the input PDF file and the output CSV file are correctly specified in the script.
+Specify Paths:

+pdf_path: Path to your PDF file.
+csv_output_path: Desired output path for the CSV file.
+Script Explanation:

-Run the Script: Execute the script to convert the second table on page 2 of the specified PDF file to a CSV file.
+The script reads tables from page 2 of the specified PDF file.
+If multiple tables are present, it converts the second table into a CSV file.
+Code Example

 import tabula